-Policy lays down the course of action, which are opted to guide the organization’s current and future decisions.
+Policy lays down the course of action, which is opted to guide the organization’s current and future decisions.
 Many people have confusion regarding the two terms, but they are not alike.
 Here, one should know that policies are subordinate to strategy.
-Here, in this article we made an attempt to point out the significant differences between Strategy and Policy.
+Here, in this article, we made an attempt to point out the significant differences between Strategy and Policy.
 Have a look at it.

 Content: Strategy Vs Policy

 |Basis for Comparison||Strategy||Policy|

 |Meaning||Strategy is a comprehensive plan, made to accomplish the organizational goals.||Policy is the guiding principle, that helps the organization to take logical decisions.|

 |Related to||Organizational moves and decisions for the situations which have not been encountered previously.||Organizational rules for the activities which are repetitive in nature.|

 |Formulation||Top Level Management and Middle Level Management||Top Level Management|

 |Describes||Methodology used to achieve the target.||What should be done and what should not be done.|

 The strategy is a game plan, chosen to achieve the organisational objectives, gain customer’s trust, attain competitive advantage and to acquire a market position.
 It is a combination of well-thought intent and actions which lead to the organisation towards its desired position or destination.
 It is a unified and integrated plan made to achieve the basic objectives of the enterprise like: